Tulsa, Oklahoma: Neighborhoods

 Downtown Tulsa is an area of approximately 1.4 sqmi surrounded by an inner-dispersal loop created by Interstate 244, Highway 64, and Highway 75.
 The area serves as Tulsa's financial and business district, and is the focus of a large initiative to draw tourism, which includes plans to capitalize on the area's historic architecture.
-Much of Tulsa's convention space is located in downtown, such as the Tulsa Performing Arts Center, the Tulsa Convention Center, and the BOK Center.
-Prominent downtown sub-districts include the Blue Dome District, the Brady Arts district, the "Oil Capital Historic District", the Greenwood Historical District, Owen Park Historical Neighborhood, and the site of ONEOK Field, a baseball stadium for the Tulsa Drillers opened in 2010.
+Much of Tulsa's convention space is located in downtown, such as the Tulsa Performing Arts Center, the Arvest Convention Center, and the BOK Center.
+Prominent downtown neighborhoods include the Oil Capital Historic District, the Blue Dome, the Tulsa Arts district, and Greenwood, the site of ONEOK Field, a baseball stadium for the Tulsa Drillers opened in 2010.
+Neighborhoods surrounding downtown include Owen Park, The Pearl, The Heights, and Kendall-Whittier.

 The city's historical residential core lies in an area known as Midtown, containing upscale neighborhoods built in the early 20th century with architecture ranging from art deco to Greek Revival.
-The University of Tulsa, the Swan Lake neighborhood, Philbrook Museum, and the upscale shopping districts of Utica Square, Cherry Street, and Brookside are located in this region.
+Midtown includes the neighborhoods of Maple Ridge, Swan Lake, Cherry Street, Brookside and Lortondale.
+The University of Tulsa, Philbrook Museum, the Gathering Place and Utica Square are located in this region.

 A large portion of the city's southern half has developed since the 1970s, containing low-density housing and retail developments.
 This region, marked by secluded homes and suburban neighborhoods, contains one of the state's largest shopping malls, Woodland Hills Mall, as well as Southern Hills Country Club, and Oral Roberts University.
 East of Highway 169 and north of 61st street, a diverse racial makeup marks the eastern portions of the city, with large Asian and Mexican communities and much of the city's manufacturing industry.

 Areas of Tulsa west of the Arkansas River are called West Tulsa and are marked by large parks, wilderness reserves, and large oil refineries.
 The northern tier of the city is home to OSU-Tulsa, Gilcrease Museum, Tulsa International Airport, the Tulsa Zoo, the Tulsa Air and Space Museum, and the nation's third-largest municipal park, Mohawk Park.

-Walkability

-In 2016, Walk Score ranked Tulsa the 34th "most walkable" out of 141 U.S. cities with a population greater than 200,000.

-Bicycling

-Tulsa has a number of cycling trails, and has installed protected bike lanes in parts of the downtown area.
-Additional efforts to expand this infrastructure have been included as part of the city's "GoPlan".